SpadeKTLSG/SpadeKTLSG/README.md

 - 👋 Hi, I’m @Wenxing Cao
 - 👀 I’m interested in galgame,Hearts of Irons 4, Civilization 6,EU 4 and so on.
 - 🌱 I’m currently learning Python,C,C++
-- 💞️ I’m looking to collaborate on how to sleep well in a noisy dorm : (
+- 💞️ I’m looking to upgrade my java level
-- 📫 How to reach me go to Hebei
+- 📫 How to reach me go to Hebei University

 <!---
 SpadeKtlsg/SpadeKtlsg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.